hdeeg/utm_ufit/code/aux/README.md

     - ufit_exofast_errell : Routine needed by scattermatrix.pro (gives the path of the error ellipses at constant probability given two parameter distributions.)

-- ufit_limitshow: reads a setupfile and the correspoding .mc.sav output from an MCMC run and plots an overlay with all models with a chi-square within 1 (=1sigma) of the best fit.
+- ufit_limitshow: reads a setupfile and the correspoding .mc.sav output from an MCMC run and plots an overlay with all models with a chi-square within 1 (=1sigma, modifyable with /sigma keyword) of the best fit.

+- rdtab.pro : A flexible reader for alphanumeric tables extracting up to 30 columns, used frequently in my codes

+The following programs may need modification to adapt to specific needs; see program headers.

 - ufit_mccomb.pro : Combines mc.sav output files from several MCMC runs of UFIT.

-- mcextract.pro  ;template code to extract some specific param-values from mc.sav file
+- mcextract.pro  :template code to extract some specific parameter-values from mc.sav file

-- rdtab.pro : A flexible reader for alphanumeric tables extracting up to 30 columns 
+- ufitrandomrep.pro :  runs UFIT repeatedly with random offsets of initial values.
+Typically used for AMOEBA fits.

+- ufitloop.pro : example of a wrapper that steps UFIT through a set of initial values; (in this case, the parameter 1radi).
+Needs modification for any use.

+- utmparplot.pro :  reads a list of .utm setupfiles and displays distributions and correlations of selected parameters.
+Intended to interpret sequences of  output (.fout ) setup-files from ufitrandomrep.pro  or ufitloop.pro.

+- rdutmpar.pro : reads a list of .utm setupfiles and saves selected paramters to text file (.csv format), for reading into Excel or similar.
+Intended for output (.fout setup-files) from ufitrandomrep.pro